-The Cayman Islands refute the claim that there are no perfect overseas resorts.
-In this amazing instagrammable place, everyone can find something attractive to themselves.
+refute the claim that there are no perfect overseas resorts.
+In this amazing Instagrammable place, everyone can find something attractive to themselves.
 People often come here in search of romance, extreme surfing, exciting diving, relaxation on the shores of a sandy beach, exciting excursions to historical sites.
 There is a great climate here.
 Moreover, there is practically no crime, a stable political situation.

 1. Queen Elizabeth II Botanic Park